kylos101/documentation/configuration/audio-config.md

 If your HDMI monitor or TV has built-in speakers, the audio can be played over the HDMI cable, but you can switch it to a set of headphones or other speakers plugged into the headphone jack.
 If your display claims to have speakers, sound is output via HDMI by default; if not, it is output via the headphone jack.
 This may not be the desired output setup, or the auto-detection is inaccurate, in which case you can manually switch the output.

+## Know your hardware

+Some Pi have many HDMI ports, but not all support audio.
+[For example, on Rasberry Pi 4 Model B, HDMI0 supports audio, but not HDMI1.](https://www.raspberrypi.org/forums/viewtopic.php?p=1550253)

 ## Changing the audio output

 There are three ways of setting the audio output.